-- zgoubi.plt (using IL=2 in one or more optical elements); - zgoubi.impdev.out (using IL=7 in one or more optical elements); - a copy of current zgoubi executable (launch zgoubi execution with argument -saveExec); - a copy of current zpop executable (launch zgoubi execution with argument -saveZpop: this garantees - availability of a version of zpop compatible with the current formatting of zgoubi outputs which zpop reads).
+- zgoubi.plt (using IL=2 in one or more optical elements); - zgoubi.impdev.out (using IL=7 in one or more optical elements); - a copy of current zgoubi executable (launch zgoubi execution with argument -saveExec); - a copy of current zpop executable (launch zgoubi execution with argument -saveZpop: this garantees availability of a version of zpop compatible with the current formatting of zgoubi outputs which zpop reads).

-Some keywords produce, by default, one ore more specific output files, in principle in order to allow subsequent user's data treatment/analysis, namely,

-file KEYWORD[OPTION] comment
+Some keywords produce, by default, one ore more specific output files, in principle in order to allow subsequent user's data treatment/analysis, namely, file KEYWORD[OPTION] comment zgoubi.consty.out OPTIONS[CONSTY] zgoubi.fai FAISCNL or FAISTORE zgoubi.FITVALS.out FIT[SAVE] name can be different, if specified zgoubi.FIT.out.dat FIT a copy of zgoubi.dat sequence with updated variablesvalues once FIT is over.
+Default name, can be changed zgoubi.IDLUNI.out OPTIONS[MONITOR] zgoubi.SVD_Amatrix.out SVDOC contains $A^{-1}$ and $A$ matrices, as computed by SVDOC zgoubi.SVD_PuCoList.out SVDOC zgoubi.SVD.out.dat SVDOC a copy of zgoubi.dat sequence with updated corrector values as found by SVDOC.
+Default name, can be changed zgoubi.SVDOrbits.out SVDOC Pickup records, and corrector strengths zgoubi.TWISS.out TWISS has similar content formatting to that of the MADX twiss command output file

-zgoubi.consty.out OPTIONS[CONSTY]

-zgoubi.fai FAISCNL or FAISTORE

-zgoubi.FITVALS.out FIT[SAVE] name can be different, if specified

-zgoubi.FIT.out.dat FIT a copy of zgoubi.dat sequence with updated variable values once FIT is over

-zgoubi.IDLUNI.out OPTIONS[MONITOR]

-zgoubi.SVD.out SVDOC

-zgoubi.SVDOrbits.out SVDOC

-zgoubi.SVD_PuCoList.out SVDOC

-zgoubi.TWISS.out TWISS has similar content formatting to that of the MADX twiss command output file

 - in several keyword cases, a listing specific of the computations undergone in that keyword can be obtained by means of a PRINT comment, or by means of a specific argument in their data list.
 The idea behind that feature is to allow checks or some level of debugging, and anyway these outputs can readily be used for plotting, with gnuplot for instance (like, particle RF phase, or boost, versus turn number from zgoubi.CAVITE.Out, histograms from zgoubi.HISTO.out, etc., confer next sections).
 The output files name is of the form zgoubi.XXX.out or zgoubi.XXX.Out, "XXX" is in general the keyword itself, or close.
-Here is a list as of May 2020 (may not be exhaustive, a 'grep "zgoubi..out" [pathTo]/zgoubi/f' or 'grep "zgoubi..Out" [pathTo]/zgoubi/f' would tell):
+Here is a list as of May 2020 (may not be exhaustive, a 'grep "zgoubi.\.out" [pathTo]/zgoubi/\f' or 'grep "zgoubi.\.Out" [pathTo]/zgoubi/\f' would tell):